-AUST The Standard AS 3745-2010 ‘Planning for emergencies in facilities’ includes requirements of building owners and occupants to provide an emergency plan and serves as a best practice standard for ensuring workplace safety in emergency conditions.
-Some states such as Queensland already have existing regulations, namely the Building Fire Safety Regulation 2008 (BFSR), that govern emergency planning and while these take precedence over AS 3745-2010, their intent and objectives are largely the same.
+AUST Hendry advises the Standard AS 3745-2010 ‘Planning for emergencies in facilities’ includes requirements of building owners (facility owners), managers and occupiers to provide an emergency plan to serve as a best practice standard for ensuring workplace safety in emergency conditions.
+Queensland has further regulations, known as Building Fire Safety Regulation 2008 (BFSR) which governs emergency planning, and while these take precedence over AS 3745-2010, their intent and objectives are largely very similar.

 / EMERGENCY PLAN AND AS 3745-2010